axoloti/axoloti/doc/userguide.md

 (Feedback is allowed, and will be processed in the next processing loop)

 #Documenting patches
-Use comment objects and the patch notes (accessible from the menu) so you don't forget how your patch works :smile: also changing the instance name (menu rename) helps when you have many objects of the same type
+Use comment objects and the patch notes (accessible from the menu) so you don't forget how your patch works, also changing the instance name (menu rename) helps when you have many objects of the same type

 #Saving a patch
 Once you have created a patch, you can then save it using the File menu, and choose Save or Save As.